This is a companion post to my in-depth review of the proofreading for court reporters niche and the course that taught me how to do it.

 Nope.
 I have a degree in acting. 😊

 But you do need to be competent with grammar and punctuation.
-Proofread Anywhere will teach you certain specific-to-transcript rules and teach you everything else you need to know, but you do need to have a good grasp on the basics.
+And you need a course to teach you certain specific-to-transcript rules and teach you everything else you need to know, but you do need to have a good grasp on the basics.